Corebrum/corebrum-examples/task_definitions/python/README.md

 # Python Integration Examples

 This directory contains examples of tasks that run Python code directly on Corebrum workers.
+One-shot Python tasks receive inputs via an injected `inputs` dict; print a single JSON line to STDOUT for results.

 ## Overview